srushti/goldberg/README.md

 ### Prerequisites

-Git and Ruby (we usually use MRI 1.9.2, but any flavour should work).
+Git and Ruby (we usually use CRuby 1.9.2, but any flavour should work).
 RVM if you want to be able to run projects on different rubies.

 Your project should have a Gemfile for [Bundler][].